marcoalopez/chemical_age_script/README.md

 ## Getting started

 The script requires [Python](https://www.python.org/) 2.7.x or 3.4.x installed in the system.
-The Python Programming Language comes installed by default on OS X and Ubuntu.
+The Python Programming Language comes installed by default on OS X and Ubuntu Linux.
 In any event, you can install Python from [here](http://conda.pydata.org/miniconda.html) for any operating system.